 How to recover a deleted Google Account and Google data with SpinOne

 SpinOne enables companies to recover deleted data from Google Services or an individual account.
 Deleting a user doesn’t impact SpinOne, and their data stays in your storage permanently.
-In case an account has been permanently deleted, all you need to do is to create a new account and use the Restore function in SpinOne to send all the Google Services data to the new account.
+To recover a permanently deleted account, simply create a new account and utilize the Restore function in SpinOne.
+This will transfer all Google Services data to the new account.

 Why secure your account with SpinOne